ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Identifiers for COSE Sign 1 based messages, such as identifiers for Signed Statements and Receipts are computed as follows:

-Let the `base64url-encoded-to-be-signed-bytes-digest` for the messsage be the base64url encoded digest with the chosen hash algorithm of the "to-be-signed bytes", according to {{Section 8.1 of RFC9052}}.
+Let the `base64url-encoded-to-be-signed-bytes-digest` for the message be the base64url encoded digest with the chosen hash algorithm of the "to-be-signed bytes", according to {{Section 8.1 of RFC9052}}.

-Let the SCITT name for the message be the URN constructed from the following URI templatem, according to {{-URITemplate}}:
+Let the SCITT name for the message be the URN constructed from the following URI template, according to {{-URITemplate}}:

 Let the `message-type`, be "signed-statement" for Signed Statements, and "receipt" for Receipts.